ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/getting_started.md

 	└── README.txt
 ```

 Also within that `forgemod` folder, you should create another subfolder titled workspace (e.g. `forgemod/workspace`).
-This will be where you will set up the environment workspace for all versions of forge you decide to create this `forgemod` for:
+This will be where you will set up the environment workspace for all versions of Forge you decide to create this `forgemod` for:

 ```
 forgemod